-- Addiction disorders– a psychological disorder that is characterized by compulsive engagement in an activity even with negative outcomes or consequences.
+- Addiction disorders– a psychological disorder that is characterized by compulsive engagement in an activity even with negative outcomes or consequences such as substance abuse.

 What is the difference between a Psychiatrist and Psychologist?

 The main difference between a Psychiatrist and Psychologist is their training background.
-A Psychiatrist is a licensed Physician that attended Medical school and obtained an MD degree or DO degree, while a Psychologist did not attend medical school and has PhD degree or PsyD degree.
-Due to their training background, psychiatrists can practice medicine, prescribe medications, and perform medical procedures while psychologists cannot.
+A Psychiatrist is a licensed Physician that attended Medical school and obtained an MD degree or DO degree, while a Psychologist did not attend medical school and has a PhD psychology degree or PsyD degree and is trained in clinical psychology.
+Due to their degree program and training background, psychiatrists can practice medicine, prescribe medications, and perform medical procedures while psychologists cannot.
 Both providers help to take care of patients with mental health disorders and spend time counseling patients.
 Both Psychiatrists and Psychologists are trained to understand how the brain works, the diagnostic criteria of various mental health disorders, and treatment modalities for the disorders.

 Both also may work in the hospital or in a clinic.
-While a Psychiatrist may prescribe medications to treat a mental health disorder, Psychologists use psychotherapy (also known as talk therapy) to treat conditions.
+While a Psychiatrist may prescribe medications to treat a mental health disorder, Psychologists use psychotherapy (also known as talk therapy) to treat conditions and more often are thought of as a counselor.
 Psychiatrists and Psychologists often work together to help patients.
 For example, Psychiatrists may initially see and diagnose a patient and prescribe medications.
 The Psychiatrist may then refer the patient to a Psychologist for talk therapy.
 Often patients benefit most from seeing both types of providers.

 How to become a Psychiatrist - What is the educational path to become a Psychiatry specialist?

-Undergraduate Education-The first step necessary to become a psychiatrist is to complete all of the undergraduate prerequisites for admission into med school.
+Undergraduate Education- The first step necessary to become a psychiatrist is to complete all of the undergraduate prerequisites for admission into med school.
 This usually includes completing biology, chemistry, and physics courses.
-The Medical College Admissions Test (MCAT) must also be completed prior to applying to medical school.
+Most students obtain a bachelor of science degree, but having a bachelor's degree is not a requirement for most Medical schools.
+The Medical College Admission Test (MCAT) must also be completed prior to applying to medical school.
 Additional steps that may or may not also be required to become a medical student include conducting research, shadowing physicians, volunteering, holding leadership positions, and working in medical environments.

 Medical School Education- Once admitted, medical school education is four years long.
 The first two education years are spent in the classroom attending classes and taking exams on campus.
 After the first two years a med student will take their first board exam, the USMLE Step 1 (for an MD student) or COMLEX Level 1 (for a DO student).
 During the last two years of school, students go to teaching hospitals to practice medicine in clinical rotations.
 During that time, med students take their second board exam, USLME Step 2 or COMLEX Level 2.
 During the last year of school, medical students rotate and work at hospitals throughout the United States and interview with different residency programs.
+To be a Psychiatrist and pursue psychiatry training, med students would do audition rotations at hospitals they would like to match into.
 Students match into residency programs during the last few months of medical school.

-Residency- After graduating school, students officially become a physician and can practice medicine but only with proper supervision.
+Residency- After graduating from school, students officially become a physician and can practice medicine but only with proper supervision.
 Even though they have finished school and have become a physician, they cannot practice alone until residency and specialty boards are completed.
-Psychiatry residency lasts four years and allows recently graduated physicians to gain more hands on training, practice, and education in a specific facet of medicine.
-During the first year of residency, the final USMLE or COMLEX step 3/level 3 examination is completed.
-Towards the end of residency, psychiatry residents will take their psychiatry board examination.
-Once residency is complete and board examinations are passed, they become board certified are able to fully practice medicine on their own.
+Psychiatry residency lasts four years and allows recently graduated physicians to gain more hands-on training, practice, and education in a specific facet of medicine.
+During the first year of residency, the final USMLE or COMLEX step 3/level examination is completed.
+Towards the end of the residency, psychiatry residents will take their psychiatry board examination.
+Once residency is complete and board examinations are passed, they can obtain board certifications and are able to fully practice medicine on their own.